Bartlesville Radio » News » Price Tower Arts Center Membership Offered

 Tom Davis

-Membership with the Price Tower Arts Center has its priviledges.
+Membership with the Price Tower Arts Center has its perks.

 Appearing on CAR TALK with Brad Doenges, Price Connors with the Price Tower explained some of the extra benefits that come with membership.